Computational-Thinking/ia-assistant-olimpics/README.md

   }
 ```

-Therefore the solution is wrong and what `numHospitals` contains is the number of connected components but the algorithm is still correct: The **solution is the number of zeroes in the `colors` array**.
+Therefore the **printed solution is wrong** and what `numHospitals` contains is the number of connected components but the algorithm is still correct: The **solution is the number of zeroes in the `colors` array**.

 ## Second instance